kevonc/kevoncheung.com/content/articles/20210306-thinking-big.md

 ---
-title: "Why thinking big is bad for you"
+title: Why thinking big is bad for you
-date: "2021-03-06"
+date: '2021-03-06'
-category: "entrepreneurship"
+meta_description: ''
-meta_description: ""
+slug: thinking-big
-slug: "thinking-big"
+topic: entrepreneurship
 ---

 I almost always say yes if an aspiring founder asks me for advice.